Skip to content

 About Amer Pasalic

-Amer Pasalic is a senior associate in the Litigation and Dispute Resolution group at Dentons Canada in Toronto.
-He has a broad commercial and civil litigation practice, with particular expertise in cases involving contractual disputes, fraud, product liability, estates and trusts litigation, professional negligence, lease disputes and real estate litigation.
+Amer Pasalic (He/Him/His) is a partner in the Litigation and Dispute Resolution group in Toronto.
+He has a broad commercial and civil litigation practice, with particular expertise in cases involving product liability, occupiers’ liability, insurance defence, contractual disputes, fraud, professional negligence, lease disputes and real estate litigation.
+Amer has appeared at the Court of Appeal for Ontario, the Ontario Superior Court of Justice, the Ontario Court of Justice, the Small Claims Court, the Landlord and Tenant Board, and in private arbitration tribunals.

 All posts Full bio